|Nutrition Facts (per serving)|

-- Finely dice the meat, being careful to eliminate anything containing blood.
-Put the dice through a meat grinder, gather the ground meat into a bowl, and combine it with the remaining ingredients.
+Finely dice the meat, being careful to eliminate anything containing blood.
+Put the dice through a meat grinder, gather the ground meat into a bowl, and combine it with the remaining ingredients: garlic, sea salt, and pork spices.
 Mix quite thoroughly.

-- In any case, once you have finished stuffing the casing, tie the open end shut with string and tie the casing into links every 4-5 inches; you should obtain about 14-15 sausages.
-They can be cooked immediately but will benefit from 3-4 days worth of aging in a cool well-aired spot.
+In any case, once you have finished stuffing the casing, tie the open end shut with string and tie the casing into links every 4 to 5 inches; you should obtain about 14 to 15 sausages.
+They can be cooked immediately but will benefit from 3 to 4 days worth of aging in a cool well-aired spot.